Easy Dog Fence Jumping Solutions (That Actually Work)

 Option 2.
 Cat fencing

-This option doesn’t allow for either a dog or cat to jump over your yard fence.
+This option doesn’t allow for either a dog or a cat to jump over your yard fence.
 A cat fence is a plastic net that hangs much like an awning over your existing fence and prevents jumping.

 Some pet owners have even trained dog-friendly vines to grow over the cat extension fence to add more decorative appeal to their backyard.
 You can ask at your local nursery for climbing vines that grow in your area.
 Then check to make sure they are pet-friendly by to the ASPCA plant site here.